gvikei/CS373-Endangered-Animals/PITCHME.md

 ---
 ## <span class="fa-purple">What we could do better on</span>
-- Add more animals to the website
+- Add more animals to the website (currently, only have 100).
-<br>Limitation: slow loading speed, could be improved
-- Could not show full datas
-<br>Limitation: long pages
+- Improve loading time of pages
+- Show more data
-- Made a better user layout, font, color schemes, images
+- Create a better user layout, font, color schemes, images

 ---
 ## <span class="fa-purple">What puzzled us</span>